alexeipancratov/ethersjs-client/README.md

 # Ethers.js client

-This repo is a sample of Node.js client scripts which interact with the [Ethers.js](https://github.com/ethers-io/ethers.js) library.
+This repo is a collection of sample Node.js client scripts which interact with the [Ethers.js](https://github.com/ethers-io/ethers.js) library.